 18. Sossusvlei - Namibia

 The Sossusvlei is arguably one of Namibia’s top travel destinations.
 The desert colours set against the clear blue sky is enough to make any giddy at the knees photographers.
-The immense 325m high sand dunes are some of the biggest in the world.
-If you are adventurous at heart, kick off your shoes and climb up one of the most famous, Dune 45.
+The immense 325m high sand dunes are some of the biggest in the world and if you are adventurous at heart, kick off your shoes and climb up one of the most famous, Dune 45.
 The view of the vast red-coloured desert landscape and intense blue ocean is well worth the effort.

 19. Tswalu Private Game Reserve - South Africa